calculated-finance/calc-rs-osmosis/contracts/dca/README.md

   - if the vault `position_type` is `PositionType::Exit`:
     - the current price of the swap asset must be higher than the price threshold (if there is one)
 - if the trigger is a fin limit order trigger:
+  - the fin limit `order_idx` must be stored against the trigger
   - the fin limit order must be completely filled

 #### Domain Logic

-- if the trigger is a time trigger:
-  - execute a fin swap for the vault pair
-  - if the fin swap is successful:
-    - delete the current time trigger
+- delete the current trigger
-    - if the vault balance > 0:
-      - save a new time trigger using the vault `time_interval`
-  - else:
-    - publish a `DCAVaultExecutionSkipped` event with the relevant skipped reason
-- if the trigger is a fin limit order trigger:
+- if the trigger was a fin limit order trigger:
   - withdraw the limit order from fin
+- if the vault was scheduled
+  - make the vault active
+  - set the vault started time to the current block time
-  - if the fin limit withdrawal is successful:
+- if the vault does not have sufficient funds (> 50000)
-    - delete the fin limit order trigger
+  - make the vault inactive
-    - if the vault balance > 0:
+- if the vault is a DCA+ vault
+  - update the standard DCA execution stats
+- if the vault is active OR the vault is a DCA+ vault and it standard DCA would still be running
-      - save a new time trigger using the vault `time_interval`
+  - create a new time trigger
+- if the vault is not active
+  - finish execution
+- create a execution triggered event
+- if the vault has a price threshold & it is exceeded
+  - create an execution skipped event
-  - else:
+  - abort execution
-    - return an error to be logged by the off-chain scheduler
+- execute a fin swap
+- if the swap is successful:
+  - create an execution completed event
+  - if the vault is a DCA+ vault
+    - store the escrowed amount
   - reduce the vault balance by the swap amount
-- send the CALC fee to the `fee_collector` address
+  - distribute the swap and automation fees to the fee collectors
   - distribute remaining swapped funds to all vault `destinations` based on destination allocations
   - use `authz` permissions to delegate funds from destination addresses to validators for destinations with action type `PostExecutionAction:Delegate`
+- else
-- save a `DCAVaultExecutionCompleted` event
+  - create an execution skipped event with reason:
+    - `SlippageToleranceExceeded` when the vault has enough funds to make the swap
+    - `UnknownFailure` when the vault may not have had enough funds to make the swap

 #### Assertions